PTwo22/rothpitou_portfolio/README.md

 - Etc.

 > Made to be interactive and fun (who needs basic interfaces and best practices when you have fun).
 Some bits sprinkled from my limited experiences in game development (partially/heavily inspired by Undertale).

+> All sprites and tiles used are original assets.
+Fonts and sounds are sourced from online.